Band of the Fighting Irish: Appearances

-The Notre Dame Band has always been a very active organization.
-Its early purpose was apparently to lift the spirits of students and provide entertainment on special occasions.
+The Notre Dame Band's early purpose was apparently to lift the spirits of students and provide entertainment on special occasions.
 The Band has also been on hand to witness many highs and lows in American history.
 It played at the university's "Main Circle" as students left to join the armies both North and South during the American Civil War.
 The Band played at the circle whenever students left to fight in World War I, World War II, Korea and Vietnam, and played a benefit concert for the victims of the Great Chicago Fire in 1871.
 The band has played around the country and around the world for countless concerts, masses, graduations, civic functions, bowl games, parades, athletic contests and many, many national championships.
 In recent years the Band has traveled to Michigan, Michigan State, Pittsburgh, Penn State, West Virginia, Missouri, Nebraska, Tennessee, Oklahoma, Southern California and Florida State.
 Bowl appearances have included the Fiesta Bowl, Gator Bowl, Cotton Bowl, Orange Bowl, the Sugar Bowl, the Sun Bowl, and the BCS National Championship Game.

 The Band of the Fighting Irish has also partnered with OK Go in the making of the composition and music video for "This Too Shall Pass", appearing throughout the majority of the video in ghillie suits.

 In May 2010, the Notre Dame Concert Band performed in Carnegie Hall in New York City; Regis Philbin conducted the Victory March.

 Every year, part of the band goes on an international tour to a different part the world.
 Past sites have included New Zealand, Australia, Spain, Portugal, Croatia, and most recently South Africa in 2018.